 This is not simply a conservative question: it is a metaphysical one; the one stemming, namely, from the intellect ruled by the entirely different principle then the one ruling its opponent.

-Yet it is almost never put in this way and this is the clear sign that the opposite principle rules the minds – if not the hearts – of both the masses and intellectuals.
+Yet it is almost never put in this way and this is a clear sign that the opposite principle rules the minds – if not hearts – of both the masses and intellectuals.